UPDATE: Class Action Settlement: U.S. Dairy Industry to Pay $52 Million in Price-Fixing Conspiracy that Killed Cows and Cheated Consumers.

 National Milk Producers Federation and Other Dairy Industry Groups Accused of Antitrust Violations

-Class-action complaint alleges an industry-wide scheme to raise the price of milk by killing over 500,000 young cows.
+Class-action complaint alleges an industry-wide scheme to raise the price of milk by killing more than 500,000 young cows

 On Monday, Sept.
-26, 2011 several dairy consumers, including members of Compassion Over Killing (COK), filed a class action lawsuit on behalf of consumers alleging that various dairy companies and trade groups—including the National Milk Producers Federation, Dairy Farmers of America, and Land O’Lakes—combined to form Cooperatives Working Together (CWT) in order to engage in a price fixing scheme that inflated the price of milk.
+26, 2011, several dairy consumers, including members of Animal Outlook, filed a class action lawsuit on behalf of consumers alleging that various dairy companies and trade groups—including the National Milk Producers Federation, Dairy Farmers of America, and Land O’Lakes—combined to form Cooperatives Working Together (CWT) in order to engage in a price fixing-scheme that inflated the price of milk.

-According to the complaint, this scheme has so far resulted in over $9.5 billion of unfairly and illegally obtained profits.
+According to the complaint, this scheme has so far resulted in more than $9.5 billion of unfairly and illegally obtained profits.

-Cooperatives Working Together (CWT) is a national dairy industry trade group developed by the National Milk Producers Federation (NMPF) to, according to its website, “strengthen and stabilize milk prices.”
-CWT is funded by NMPF, Dairy Farmers of America, Land O’Lakes and others in the dairy industry, and its members collectively produce and sell more than 70% of the milk consumed in the U.S. The lawsuit claims that, through CWT, the defendants carried out a price-fixing plot that effectively raised the price of milk through tactics that will likely continue to affect the price of milk for years to come.
+Cooperatives Working Together (CWT), a national dairy industry trade group developed by the National Milk Producers Federation (NMPF), says it works to “strengthen and stabilize milk prices.”
+NMPF, Dairy Farmers of America, Land O’Lakes and others in the dairy industry fund CWT, and its members collectively produce and sell more than 70 percent of the milk consumed in the U.S. The lawsuit claims that, through CWT, the defendants carried out a price-fixing plot that effectively raised the price of milk through tactics that will likely continue to affect the price of milk for years to come.